CRICOS COURSE CODE: 097495C Campus locations: Sydney and Adelaide

 - Community house worker

 - Personal care worker

-After achieving the Certificate III in Individual Support you have a number of pathway options.
-You can complete further study and gain the Certificate IV in Ageing Support or go on to the Diploma Community Services with Mercury Colleges.
+After achieving the Certificate III in Individual Support you have a number of pathway options with Mercury Colleges.

 |QUALIFICATION STRUCTURE AND COURSE CONTENT|